ksevindik/ksevindik.github.io/_posts/2008-01-23-moving-filterinvocation-definitions-out-of-xml-files-in-acegi.md

+---
+layout: post
-# Moving FilterInvocation Definitions out of XML Files in Acegi
+title: Moving FilterInvocation Definitions out of XML Files in Acegi
+author: Kenan Sevindik
+---

 SpringSource has recently announced that they renamed `AcegiSecurity` as `SpringSecurity`, and are preparing for a major release which will be called `2.0`.
 Actually, its first milestone release is already available for download.
 According